pfhayes/pfhayes.github.com/_posts/2013-11-23-dollar-cost-averaging.md

 }
 {% endhighlight %}

-Unlike the previous models, these models have a positive expected drift over time.
+Unlike the previous models, this model has a positive expected drift over time.
+An easy way to see this is to consider a simplified case where the stock price can only double or halve.
 If a stock costs $20 on the first day, and is equally likely to cost $10 or $40 the next day, then the expected value on the second day is $25.

+Let's see how it does!

 {% highlight scala %}
-println("Simulated ratio for ratioChange: " + compare(ratioChangePrices))
 println("Simulated ratio for logNormal: " + compare(logNormalPrices))

-// Simulated ratio for ratioChange: 1.028479119173095
 // Simulated ratio for logNormal: 1.0233932140835074
 {% endhighlight %}